Freakwill/pyrimidine/paper/paper.md

 1. The population system and genetic operations are treated as an algebraic system, and genetic algorithms are constructed by imitating algebraic operations.
 2. It is highly extensible.
 For example it is easy to define multi-populations, even so-called hybrid-populations.
-3. The code is more robust and concise.
+3. The code is more concise.

 ## Basic concepts